chrislewisdev/prettyplan-terraform-sandbox/readme.md

 It is intended to have enough complexity that you can create plans that cover most Terraform cases (updates/creates/deletes, modules, etc), while also being small enough that you can deploy it into your own AWS account without having to worry about incurring any significant costs.

-Currently, it defines a single Lambda + API Gateway integration for a basic "Hello World"-esque API endpoint, but I plan on adding more over time.
+Currently, it defines two API endpoints using API Gateway and Lambda.

 ## Building/Deploying